Skip to main content

 • The process should allow deprecation of old specifications.

 Specifications should take minutes to explain, hours to design, days to write, weeks to prove, months to become mature, and years to replace.
+Specifications have no special status except that accorded by the community.

 Architecture